-Roger Nathaniel Ashby MPA-DP ’17 is the founder and executive director of OpenWise Learning, a youth development organization serving marginalized kids by providing them with STEM education with an emphasis on technology, social justice, and ecological justice.
+Roger Nathanial Ashtier MPA-DP ’17 is the founder and executive director of OpenWise Learning, a youth development organization that provides marginalized kids with a STEM education emphasizing technology, social justice, and ecological justice.
 He is also the cofounder of and principal consultant at OpenWise, an IT solutions consultancy that serves nonprofits, NGOs, and government institutions.

 In June 2021 Karen Attiah MIA ’12 became an opinion columnist for the Washington Post.
 In 2019, the National Association of Black Journalists named Attiah, then an editor and writer at the Post, as its journalist of the year.
 The previous year she won a George Polk Award, with David Ignatius, for their writing about Jamal Khashoggi’s murder.
 Attiah’s forthcoming book is Say Your Word, Then Leave: The Assassination of Jamal Khashoggi and the Power of the Truth.

 Richard Brookshire MPA ’16 is the cofounder and executive director of the Black Veterans Project, which seeks to “deepen public understanding around systemic racial inequities in our nation’s military.”
-In June 2020 his essay on “Serving in the Army as a Queer Black Man Opened My Eyes to Racism in America” appeared in the New York Times.
+He frequently speaks with media organizations on behalf of the Black Veterans Project, as he did in this February 2021 conversation with CBS News.

 Asha Castleberry-Hernandez MIA ’12 is the new senior adviser in the State Department’s Bureau of Near Eastern Affairs.
 A cofounder of the Diversity in National Security Network and a former senior associate at the Center for Strategic and International Studies (CSIS), Castleberry-Hernandez was also a Schmidt Futures International Strategy Fellow for 2020 and was named among New America’s 2018 Black American National Security and Foreign Policy Next Generation Leaders.

-CJ Dixon MIA ’19, who is currently the senior adviser for security sciences at New York City Cyber Command, was named to New America’s list of 2020 Black American National Security and Foreign Policy Next Generation Leaders.
+CJ Dixon MIA ’19, who is currently the cyber & strategic risk specialist master at Deloitte, was named to New America’s list of 2020 Black American National Security and Foreign Policy Next Generation Leaders.

-In November 2020, Lisa Hines-Johnson MPA ’04 serves as the deputy commissioner for administration at NYC Children’s Services.
+Lisa Hines-Johnson MPA ’04 serves as the deputy commissioner for administration at NYC Children’s Services.
 Before that she spent more than eight years as the COO of the Food Bank for New York City, garnering honors from Latina magazine and News 12 Bronx.
-A frequent guest lecturer in the EMPA program, Hines-Johnson most recently took part in an October 2020 panel on food security.
+Hines-Johnson is a frequent guest lecturer in the EMPA program.

 Anuli Isichei MPA ’16 was recognized by UNFPA, WHO, and WGH as one of 100 global women nurse leaders for her commitment to the profession and equipping nurses across Nigeria and Africa to sit at the decision-making table.
-Isichei is a registered nurse currently working in Nigeria, where she is a program manager for the Healthcare Leadership Academy.
+Isichei is a registered nurse currently working in Nigeria, where she is a program and partnership lead for the Healthcare Leadership Academy.

 Lisa Dolberry Hancock MIA ’93 is the founding director of the Obama Foundation Scholars Program at Columbia University.
 She was previously a vice president at Goldman Sachs, where she oversaw grants administration and management for the Goldman Sachs Foundation and was head of employee community engagement, leading the creation of pro bono advisory programs designed to strengthen nonprofit organizations and small businesses in the United States and around the world.